milanito/nox-client/README.md

 })(Display)
 ```

+#### Available options

+The available options are :

+- `method` : The HTTP Verb to use, case unsensitive
+- `path` : The path to request
+- `cache` : A boolean to indicate to use cache or not (default to true)

 ### Accessing the client directly

 To access the REST client directly, you can wrap your component with the `withNoxClient` function, which will make the client accessible in the component's props